0dot0repeating/badforum/README.md

 bare minimum of JavaScript in the login and registration pages, and the logo was made in 30 seconds in Inkscape.

+This thing was made to learn how some stuff in the Java ecosystem (Spring, Hibernate, Thymeleaf, JPA) works.
+This may end up being a not-bad forum at some point, but the most likely outcome is that, well... it won't.
+There's already plenty of forums out there, after all, and they work just fine.

 ## Getting it running